MicrosoftDocs/PowerShell-Docs/developer/hosting/host03-sample.md

   /// <summary>
   /// Simple PowerShell interactive console host listener implementation.
 This class
   /// implements a basic read-evaluate-print loop or 'listener' allowing you to
-  /// interactively work with the PowerShell runtimw.
+  /// interactively work with the PowerShell runtime.
   /// </summary>
   class PSListenerConsoleSample
   {